HoverData/godev-vim/README.md

 * curl

 ## vimrc
-I have my my own vimrc as default which has some cool things that I like, for example:
+I have my own vimrc as default which has some cool things that I like, for example:
 * Vertical line where the cursor is
 * line numbers
 * syntax highlighting